 However, don't go constructing headlines that purport to be life-saving but are really just camouflaged listicles designed to sell ads—think the entire content strategy of "The Daily Mail."
 That's how fake news happens.

-Actually, that's just everything after 'The Empire Strikes Back' in a nutshell.
+Actually, if we're being honest about the Star Wars franchise, that's just everything made after "The Empire Strikes Back" in a nutshell.